OntoUML/ontouml-models/scripts/metadata_yaml_to_ttl.md

 When the regenerated `metadata.ttl` content differs from the current file, including formatting-only differences, the converter preserves existing `fdpo:metadataIssued` but updates `fdpo:metadataModified` to the explicit run timestamp provided through `--metadata-timestamp`.
 If `fdpo:metadataIssued` is missing, it is initialized with the same explicit run timestamp.

-This behavior allows safe regeneration of existing datasets without replacing stable catalog identifiers or distribution links, while keeping FDP modification metadata aligned with the actual regeneration outcome.
+This behavior allows safe regeneration of existing datasets without replacing stable catalog identifiers or distribution links, while keeping the stored FDP-vocabulary modification metadata aligned with the actual regeneration outcome.
+It does not synchronize or update the live FDP service.

 ## New datasets